Temporary Housing During Construction: Your Complete Guide

 Zeus Living offers fully furnished housing for those that require short-term solutions but don’t want to sacrifice their comfort.
 Choose from studios, apartments, and homes of all sizes in the country’s largest metropolitan areas to experience the best convenience and amenities while your construction is underway.

 Serving many of the busiest and biggest cities in America, Zeus is always ready to provide the best, most beautiful housing solutions for your stays of a month or longer.
-Better yet, with our competitive rates, you don’t need to burn a hole in the bank account at a hotel, while also enjoying amenities—from on-site laundry to cutting boards—most hotels don’t have.
+Better yet, with our competitive rates, you don’t need to burn a hole in the bank account at a hotel, while also enjoying amenities—from on-site laundry to kitchen basics—most hotels don’t have.

 Enjoy living at home while you’re away from it, especially if this short-term period is a bit longer than expected.
 With Zeus, you’ll experience:

 - Guaranteed Quality – We’re not your typical listing site.
 Each of our homes comes backed by our promise of convenience, comfort, and care.
 From inspection, furnishing, to overall maintenance, we guarantee the quality of each property on our roster.

 - Well-Provisioned – We design our spaces with aesthetics and functionality in mind.
 Enjoy excellent WiFi, fresh linens, comfy furniture, and all the amenities you need in serene and lovely living spaces.